donvito/awesome-generative-ai/README.md

 ### Chat
 - [ChatGPT](https://www.openai.com/chatgpt): An AI language model developed by OpenAI that can assist with a variety of text-based tasks, from answering questions to generating creative content.
 - [Claude AI](https://www.anthropic.com/claude): An AI assistant developed by Anthropic, designed to have nuanced conversations and assist with complex tasks.
+- [Perplexity](https://www.perplexity.ai/): Perplexity is a free AI search engine designed to revolutionize the way you discover information.
+Ask any question, and it searches the internet to give you an accessible, conversational, and verifiable answer.
-- [Meta AI](https://ai.facebook.com/): AI models developed by Meta (formerly Facebook) for various applications including natural language processing and chat.
+- [Meta AI](https://www.meta.ai/): AI chat which has web access.
+Meta AI is developed by Meta (formerly Facebook)
+- [Google Gemini](https://gemini.google.com): Google Gemini is a chat application similar to ChatGPT developed by Google.

 ### Writing and Content Generation
 - [Jasper](https://www.jasper.ai/): An AI writing assistant that helps create blog posts, marketing copy, and other written content.